aleung241/aws-training-2018/README.md

 #### Regions
 - Data is regionally scoped - a region is a boundary for data

-[Cloudping](cloudping.info) to see pings for different regions relative to yourself

 - Edge locations for globally scoped services
 - AZ scoped services require you to make highly available - single points of failure
 - Two or more AZ's